Education at the Behavioral Informatics team

 ⇒ Interested in our courses or individual consultations?
 Please contact Aleksandra Sjöström-Bujacz for more information.

 The course covers those aspects of classical test theory and modern latent variables theory that are necessary for doctoral students to successfully use a measurement instrument in their research projects.
 All lectures, discussions and workshops during the course will be available for online participation.
 Interested doctoral students and postdocs are warmly welcomed to the course.
-Next time the course will be offered in fall semester 2022.

 The purpose of this course is to give doctoral students a possibility to acquire practical understanding and hands-on statistical skills required to use multilevel analysis in their research projects.
 The course also aims at inspiring the students to apply novel data collection designs in their research (e.g., hierarchical and cross-classified data, clustered randomized trials, collecting data with diary and experience sampling designs, using data from tracking and mobile devices).